Our frequently asked questions page should be able to answer that for you!

 Research into the practice of Acupuncture has been shown to be effective for:

-Pilates ties into the model of improving ‘core’ strength and stability but also it assists in strengthening our ‘natural’ or functional movement patterns.
+Pilates aims to improve ‘core’ strength and stability but also it assists in strengthening our ‘natural’ or functional movement patterns.

 If you have previously not responded to pilates, or not been able to ‘activate your core’ for sustained periods, felt that it was making you worse or simply not enjoyed Pilates, you will likely benefit from an examination with one of our Osteopaths prior to commencing one of our exercise programs.